jimmykallhagen/nordix-zfs/nordix-tank.md

 ---
 **_3️⃣_**
  - Disk By-Id
 > According to the current ZFS documentation, they recommend not creating zpools with device /dev/sdX or /dev/nvmeX, but instead it is recommended to use disk by-id.
 It is possible to use device name but it can cause problems.
-Make it a practice to always create zpools with disk By-Id
+Make it a practice to always create zpools with disk By-Id.
 We use this command to display the disk by-id of our devices:
 ```Fish
 ls -l --time-style=+ /dev/disk/by-id/ | grep sda